dreamcatcher-tech/network/Inbox/2024-11-27 1413 what is the dreamcatcher.md

 >[!danger] Depends:

 we need a blockchain so that we have trust.
-This trust comes from transparency
+This trust comes from transparency.

 we need AI to do attribution.
 First to figure out contribution, then impact, then attribution.